utsabbuet17/Lightweight-oct-retinal-disease-classification/README.md

 # Lightweight CNN Baseline for Retinal OCT Disease Classification

-This repository provides a simple, reader-friendly baseline notebook for retinal disease classification from Optical Coherence Tomography (OCT) images.
+This repository provides a baseline notebook for retinal disease classification from Optical Coherence Tomography (OCT) images.

 The notebook is associated with the following paper: